mrazomej/phd/docs/src/chapter_04/section_03_epsilonAI.md

 ## Inferring Allosteric Parameters from Previous Data {#sec:ch4_sec03}

-The fold-change profile described by features three unknown parameters $K_A$,
+The fold-change profile described by Eq.
+2.5 features three unknown parameters
-$K_I$, and $\Delta\varepsilon_{AI}$.
-In this section, we explore different conceptual approaches to determining these parameters.
+$K_A$, $K_I$, and $\Delta\varepsilon_{AI}$.
+In this section, we explore
+different conceptual approaches to determining these parameters.
 We first discuss how the induction titration profile of the simple repression constructs used in this paper are not sufficient to determine all three MWC parameters simultaneously, since multiple degenerate sets of parameters can produce the same fold-change response.
-We then utilize an additional data set from @Brewster2014 to determine the parameter $\Delta\varepsilon_{AI} = 4.5~k_BT$, after which the remaining parameters $K_A$ and $K_I$ can be extracted from any induction profile with no further degeneracy.
+We then utilize an additional data set from
+@Brewster2014 to determine the parameter $\Delta\varepsilon_{AI} = 4.5~k_BT$,
+after which the remaining parameters $K_A$ and $K_I$ can be extracted from any induction profile with no further degeneracy.

 ### Degenerate Parameter Values {#sec:ch4_sec03.1}